JRCSTU/CO2MPAS-TA/doc/glossary.rst

     dice report sheet
-        A sheet in the output excel-file roughly derived from Input + Output files containing the non-confidential results of the simulation:
+        A sheet in the output excel-file roughly derived from Input + Output files containing the non-confidential results of the simulation, labelled as "summary report" in the legislation:

             | **dice report sheet** := *non_confidential_data* (input-files + output-files + other-files)